Becca Kufrin Is Freezing Her Eggs Following Garrett Yrigoyen Split

 Becca Kufrin is keeping her options open.
 The 30-year-old former Bachelorette opened up to her fans on Instagram about her decision to freeze her eggs, promising to share her journey on social media to help other women considering the process.

+"It's really not so bad.
+It doesn't hurt, but the hard part is just actually pushing it through your skin," Kufrin later told her followers.
+"Yesterday in the second injection I gave myself, it kind of popped under my skin, like the liquid popped out at once, I felt it like a little bubble and I almost passed out."

-The news comes after Kufrin announced her split from her former fiancé, Garrett Yrigoyen, after a two-year engagement.
+The news of her egg freezing comes after Kufrin announced her split from her former fiancé, Garrett Yrigoyen, following a two-year engagement.

 "I don’t think it’s going to come as a shock to anyone, but Garrett and I have decided to end our engagement," she said on her Bachelor Happy Hour podcast.
 "I think now that we've finally kind of come to terms with it and have been able to sit in this decision for a little bit, we've realized that we still have so much love and kindness and compassion in our hearts for the other person, but sometimes people's paths just go different ways."